 Led by our inspirational music director, David Gibson, we sing a rich and diverse mix of programmes and are supported by professional soloists and orchestras.

 We have almost 100 active members - and are always looking for more.
 Singing is inspirational, beneficial - and fun.
 If you would like to try us out, come to one of the open rehearsals which we are holding on September 6, 13 and 20 at our regular rehearsal venue, St Matthew's Church in Chichester Road.
 They start at 7.15pm.
 You can contact us first, using the details on our website - or just turn up.
-You will find us sociable and welcoming.
+We welcome all voices - especially tenors and sopranos!
+You will find us sociable and inclusive.
 You don't need lots of experience - just a liking of music and a readiness to learn.
 If you decide you would like to join us after meeting us, we can sign you up and you will singing on stage with the rest of us in no time.